-This section of the register covers: In Part Oe-Orc: Oenanthe fistulosa Oenanthe lachenalii Oenanthe silaifolia Onobrychis viciifolia Ononis spinosa Ophrys fuciflora Ophrys insectifera Ophrys sphegodes Orchis anthropophora Orchis purpurea Orchis simia
+In Part Oe-Orc:

+Oenanthe fistulosa

+Oenanthe lachenalii

+Oenanthe silaifolia

+Onobrychis viciifolia

+Ononis spinosa

+Ophrys fuciflora

+Ophrys insectifera

+Ophrys sphegodes

+Orchis anthropophora Orchis purpurea

+Orchis simia

 In Part Ore-Oxy:

+Oreopteris limbosperma

+Orobanche caryophyllacea

-Oreopteris limbosperma Orobanche caryophyllacea Orobanche elatior Orobanche hederae Orobanche picridis Orobanche rapum-genistae Osmunda regalis Oxalis acetosella Oxybasis chenopodioides Oxybasis glauca
+Orobanche elatior Orobanche hederae Orobanche picridis

+Orobanche rapum-genistae

+Osmunda regalis Oxalis acetosella

+Oxybasis chenopodioides

+Oxybasis glauca

 It is issued in draft, pending further development.
 Records, photographs and information regarding the occurrences of these plants in Kent will be welcome.

 The register accounts give priority to data from 2010 onwards, but some historic data are also included (however, generally not specific sites with no post-1970 records) so as to indicate trends and where the plant may yet be discovered or rediscovered.
-Distribution maps for records from 2010 onwards show vice counties 15 and 16 in white (the boundary between is a black line) and local authority boundaries by red lines.
-See the Kent webpage of the BSBI website at http://www.bsbi.org.uk/kent.html for the full Kent rare plant register list, the introduction to the register and a list of 'probably extinct' Kent plants.
+Distribution maps for records from 2010 onwards show vice counties 15 and 16 with the mutual boundary given by a black line.
+See the Kent webpage of the BSBI website at https://bsbi.org/kent for the full Kent rare plant register list, the introduction to the register and a list of 'probably extinct' Kent plants.

 Abbreviations used in the text: